- Effective treatment for Eczema

 Fucibet Cream during pregnancy

-Fucibet Cream should not be used by pregnant women unless a doctor has prescribed it for them.
+Fucibet Cream should not be used by pregnant women unless a doctor has prescribed it.

 Women who are breastfeeding may use Fucibet, but they should not apply it to the breast.